Workshop Schedule

 Brushes:

-I like Robert Simmons White Sable brushes, and Princeton brushes but any good synthetic or sable brush will be fine.
+• I like Robert Simmons White Sable brushes, and Princeton brushes but any good synthetic, synthetic/sable blend will be fine.

 Palette: